 FTSE 250 Index

-The FTSE 250 index shows the performance of UK economy better than the FTSE 100 index – primarily because it contains relatively more domestic, rather than international, companies.
-It represents mid-cap stocks traded on the LSE consisting of the 101st to 350th most substantial, influential, and biggest companies.
-A large number of the companies in the pool are UK investment trusts.
+The FTSE 250 index usually shows the performance of the UK economy better than the FTSE 100 index – primarily because it contains relatively more domestic, rather than international, companies.
+It represents mid-cap stocks traded on the LSE, consisting of the 101st to 350th largest companies by market cap.
+A significant number of companies in the FTSE 250 are UK investment trusts.
 Noteworthy component firms include Aston Martin Lagonda Global Holdings (AML) and City of London Investment Trust (CTY).

 FTSE 350 Index

-The FTSE 350 Index comprises of the largest 350 companies, by market cap, listed on the LSE.
-In other words, it consists of all the companies contained in the FTSE 100 index and FTSE 250 index.
+The FTSE 350 Index comprises the largest 350 companies, by market cap, listed on the LSE.
+In other words, it consists of all the companies contained in the FTSE 100 index and in the FTSE 250 index.
 In effect, it consists of the largest, and largest mid-cap, companies traded on the exchange.
-However, in comparison to the prior two indices, it’s not very popular.
-Consequently, it attracts lower index values.
+However, in comparison to the prior two indices, it is much less widely followed.

 FTSE Small Cap Index